Chia-Network/chialisp-web/docs/puzzles/offers.md

 1. The Maker uses either the wallet GUI or [CLI](#cli-usage "CLI usage for offers") to create the terms for an offer.
 For example, the Maker might offer 1 XCH for 251 CKC.
 If the Maker doesn't have sufficient funds, an error is thrown.

-2. The Maker's wallet [selects the appropriate coin(s)](https://github.com/Chia-Network/chia-blockchain/blob/main/chia/wallet/wallet.py#L232 "Wallet code's select_coins method") to spend, using starting with the largest coin available.
+2. The Maker's wallet [selects the appropriate coin(s)](https://github.com/Chia-Network/chia-blockchain/blob/main/chia/wallet/wallet.py#L232 "Wallet code's select_coins method") to spend, starting with the largest coin available.

 3. For each coin the Maker wants to receive from the offer, the Maker's wallet [creates a notarized coin payment](https://github.com/Chia-Network/chia-blockchain/blob/b76b75f3175fc5b8fc904a4b07a7543fdde7dbf1/chia/wallet/trade_manager.py#L241 "trade_manager.py, _create_offer_for_ids method").
 This is a list in the form of `(PH1 AMT1 ...)`, where:
   * `PH1` is the puzzle hash of the coin the Maker wants to acquire.
   * `AMT1` is the value of the coin the Maker wants to acquire.
   * `...` is an optional memo of arbitrary length.
-By default this is left empty.
+The trade manager adds a hint to itself in this memo.

 4. The Maker's wallet creates a nonce `N`, using the treehash of a sorted list of the coinIDs of each coin being offered.

-  Every coinID needs to be included in the nonce to prevent the Maker from duplicating the offer with the same coin(s).
-(For example, the Maker might want to change the price of the offer if it hasn't been accepted for some time.)
+  Every coinID needs to be included in the nonce to prevent the Maker from creating two offers that can both be completed with just one payment.
+(Note that even if two conflicting offers were created, the blockchain would correctly reject one of them as a double-spend.)
 Because each coinID must be unique, any attempts to change any of the coins being offered will cause the offer to become invalid.

   >If you're unfamiliar with nonces, [Wikipedia](https://en.wikipedia.org/wiki/Cryptographic_nonce "Cryptographic Nonce on Wikipedia") has a good explanation.

 5. The Maker's wallet combines the nonce (Step 4) with the notarized coin payment(s) (Step 3) to [create a list](https://github.com/Chia-Network/chia-blockchain/blob/4873ea53be168276a56a5a1797075bdd63c46ad9/chia/wallet/trading/offer.py#L49 "offer.py, notarize_payments method") called `notarized_payments`.
-For example, if three coins are included in the Maker's offer, `notarized_payments` will be structured like this: `(N . ((PH1 AMT1 ...)
+For example, if three coins are included in the Maker's offer, `notarized_payments` will be structured like this: `((N . ((PH1 AMT1 ...)
 (PH2 AMT2 ...)
-(PH3 AMT3 ...)))`.
+(PH3 AMT3 ...))) ...)`.

-6. The Maker's wallet [calculates the appropriate announcements](https://github.com/Chia-Network/chia-blockchain/blob/127342f2ed516537f7398dd1672c89b2fa3c2b59/chia/wallet/trading/offer.py#L69 "Offer.py, calculate_announcements method") to assert in the offer's spendbundle.
-Some guidelines:
+6. The Offer driver [calculates the announcements](https://github.com/Chia-Network/chia-blockchain/blob/127342f2ed516537f7398dd1672c89b2fa3c2b59/chia/wallet/trading/offer.py#L69 "Offer.py, calculate_announcements method") that need to be asserted in order to get paid.
-  * If one or more standard XCH coin(s) are to be spent, there will be an `ASSERT_COIN_ANNOUNCEMENT` condition for each coin.
-  * For CATs, the assertions will depend on the rules put forward by the individual CAT.
-An `ASSERT_COIN_ANNOUNCEMENT` is typical.
-  * An `ASSERT_PUZZLE_ANNOUNCEMENT` will be used for the whole offer.

-7. For each coin to be spent, the Maker's wallet creates a signed transaction, which is a slightly different process for [XCH](https://github.com/Chia-Network/chia-blockchain/blob/b76b75f3175fc5b8fc904a4b07a7543fdde7dbf1/chia/wallet/wallet.py#L384 "XCH wallet.py, generate_signed_transaction method") and [CATs](https://github.com/Chia-Network/chia-blockchain/blob/b76b75f3175fc5b8fc904a4b07a7543fdde7dbf1/chia/wallet/cc_wallet/cc_wallet.py#L588 "CAT cc_wallet.py, generate_signed_transaction").
-The transactions are then aggregated into a spendbundle, which includes the puzzle hash of settlement_payments.clvm (explained in the [next section](#settlement_paymentsclvm "Discussion of settlement_payments.clvm")), as well as all previously calculated assertions.
+7. The Maker's wallet creates a spendbundle paying the puzzlehash of settlement_payments.clvm (explained in the [next section](#settlement_paymentsclvm "Discussion of settlement_payments.clvm")).
 Finally, the offer file is created, using `notarized_payments` and the spendbundle.

-The offer _file_ is now complete.
+The offer file is now complete.
 The Maker can send this file anywhere others might see it, including social media, message boards, or a website dedicated to maintaining a list of current offers.

 The _offer_'s status is now PENDING_ACCEPT.
 In order for the offer to be completed, it still requires a `CREATE_PUZZLE_ANNOUNCEMENT` condition for the whole puzzle, and a `CREATE_COIN` condition for each type of asset to be received.
 The Maker's coin(s) can't be spent until a Taker creates these conditions.

 ### settlement_payments.clvm

 Offers use a Chialisp puzzle called [settlement_payments.clvm](https://github.com/Chia-Network/chia-blockchain/tree/main/chia/wallet/puzzles/settlement_payments.clvm "settlement_payments.clvm, the puzzle to create offer files.").
-This puzzle's solution is `notarized_payments` (the list of notarized coin payments calculated in the previous section).
+This puzzle's solution is a list of `notarized_payments`, which were calculated in the previous section.

-Recall that `notarized_payments` is structured like this: `(N . ((PH1 AMT1 ...)
+Recall that `notarized_payments` is structured like this: `((N . ((PH1 AMT1 ...)
 (PH2 AMT2 ...)
-(PH3 AMT3 ...)))`, where
+(PH3 AMT3 ...))) ...)`, where:
 * `N` is the nonce.
 * `PH1` is the puzzle hash of the first coin.
 * `AMT1` is the amount (or value) of the coin being offered.
 * `...` is an optional memo.

-For each notarized coin payment, this puzzle outputs two conditions: CREATE_COIN and CREATE_PUZZLE_ANNOUNCEMENT.
-Using a `notarized_coin_payment` of `(PH1 AMT1 ...)` from the above example, the resulting conditions would be:
-* `(CREATE_COIN PH1 AMT1 ...)`
-* `(CREATE_PUZZLE_ANNOUNCEMENT (sha256tree notarized_coin_payment))`
+For each set of notarized coin payments, this puzzle creates one `CREATE_PUZZLE_ANNOUNCEMENT` condition.
+For each coin payment within this set, the puzzle creates one `CREATE_COIN` condition.

 The reason for creating these conditions is to match the announcements created in the offer file.
 The settlement_payments puzzle is quite versatile -- it can be used as an inner puzzle inside a CAT or NFT, as a puzzle to spend regular XCH, or in order to spend any other assets in Chia's ecosystem.

 ### Accepting an offer

-The offer file can be named anything, and it contains the byte code for an incomplete spendbundle.
+The offer file can be named anything, and it contains a bech32 address for an incomplete spendbundle.
 The Taker still must perform several steps before the offer can be confirmed:

 1. **View the offer** -- The Taker needs to validate the terms of the offer before choosing whether to accept it.
 This can be done using either Chia's wallet GUI or the CLI.
 In either case, the Taker can choose whether to load the offer file or paste its contents.